 IMPORTANT!
 In the example above, notice that the 'T1' template parameter is used to specify both the function return and the data type of the input 'x'.
-In this case, because it is a single template parameter, both arguments will resolve to the same data type.
+In this case, because it is a single template parameter, both arguments will resolve to the same data type that is propagated from the input signal to the block.